Frequently Asked Questions

 The documents need to be presented before you lodge your application in the Singapore office.
-Passport offices are located in all State and Territory capital cities as well as Newcastle, NSW.
+Passport offices are located in all State and Territory capital cities.
 Locations and opening hours can be obtained by phoning 131 232 toll free in Australia or at www.passports.gov.au

 How do I get a replacement Australian birth certificate?

 Please contact the Births, Deaths and Marriages Registry in your state.

 How do I provide proof of my Australian citizenship?